Titus107/osticket-prereqs/README.md

 <p>
 <img src="https://i.imgur.com/r9DPn4S.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 Congratulations, osTicket is now fully installed and ready to be used and configured.
-Our last task is to navigate in file explorer back to ->wwwroot ->osTicket and delete the "setup" folder.
+Our last two tasks are to navigate in file explorer back to ->wwwroot ->osTicket and delete the "setup" folder.
+Finally, in the same upload folder go back to ost-config.php right-click and select "properties".
+Under the security tab edit the "everyone" permissions to be read only.
 <p>